Humans-Machines/styleguide/html-css/README.md

     <img class="avatar" src="...">

+This of course is ok if you are going down the JS framework road.

 ## CSS Methodology

+### Key Goals

+- Keep things maintainable and predictable
+- Think ahead of time and ensure scalability
+- Keep specificity low at all times
+- Utilise the power of CSS and the cascade

+### Approach

 Our approach of writing CSS is heavily inspired by [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) (Inversed Triangle CSS by Harry Roberts/csswizardry) and [CUBE CSS](https://piccalil.li/blog/cube-css) by Andy Bell and we spice it up with a heavy dose of atomic CSS (eg. with [TailwindCSS](https://tailwindcss.com/)).

-> The inversed triangle from ITCSS shows how styles represented by selectors are ordered in the resulting CSS: from generic styles to explicit ones, from low-specificity selectors to more specific ones and from far reaching to localized ones.
+> The inversed triangle from [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) shows
+> how styles represented by selectors are ordered in the resulting CSS: from generic styles to explicit ones, from low-specificity selectors to more specific ones and from far reaching to localized ones.

     Inversed Triangle